gmreburn/AmplitudeExperimentSDK/readme.md

 Experiment users map to a user within Amplitude Analytics.
 Alongside flag configurations, users are an input to [evaluation](https://www.docs.developers.amplitude.com/experiment/general/evaluation/implementation/).
 Flag and experiment targeting rules can make use of user properties.

-Context is an optional JSON of custom properties used when evaluating the user during evaluation.
+Context is an optional JSON of custom properties used during evaluation.

 ```c#
 var user = new ExperimentUser(){ UserId = "test", DeviceId = "UserAgent 1", context = @"{"plan":"premium"}" }
 ```

-You can pass the user when you initialize the SDK or when you retreive variants.
+You can pass a user when you initialize the SDK or when you retreive variants.

 ```c#
 var client = new ExperimentClient("<your-api-key>", user);